-a.
-The Board will grant newly employed teachers steps on the salary schedule for outside teaching experience as verified by the Executive Director and/or Campus Principals.
-The initial placement for all newly employed teachers with prior service will be Step 1 of the appropriate track until they have certified records of such prior service on file with the Principal / Executive Director.

-b.
-Pay will be retroactive if verification of acceptable prior service is received within 90 days of employment.
+- a.
+The Executive Director will grant newly employed employees steps on the salary schedule for equivalent and/or relevant prior experience as verified and approved by the Executive Director and/or Campus Principals.
+A determination of whether prior experience is equivalent and/or relevant will be at the discretion of the Executive Director. - b.
+Pay will be retroactive if verification of acceptable prior service is received within 90 days of the employment start date.